ChevalierSoft/waterdrop/README.md

 ## Usage
 `make ; ./waterdrop "location/of/your/file"`

-you have some maps for testing in the repertory *./maps/*
+You have some maps for testing in the repertory *./maps/*

 ## Examples